Burnaby's Code: Distant

 The unwritten constitution and common law of the Baymen's settlement is commonly traced back to the introduction of buccaneering custom, upon the 1638 landing of a group of shipwrecked English buccaneers at the mouth of the Old River.
 Said constitution and common law eventually came to be known as 'the old custom of the Bay,' or 'Jamaica discipline.'
 It is often thought to have persisted largely unchanged throughout the 17th and early 18th centuries.
 It is now commonly contrasted with the contemporary constitution and common law of royal and chartered colonies in the West Indies and America, which are thought to have afforded settlers less or much less say in legislative, judicial, and executive matters.

 Immediate

-A Spanish armadilla, under orders from the Governor of Yucatan, struck the English logging settlement in the Bay of Honduras on Christmas Day in 1759.
+A Spanish armadilla, under orders from the Governor of Yucatán, struck the English logging settlement in the Bay of Honduras on Christmas Day in 1759.
 Baymen were completely routed, and shortly evacuated the settlement, taking refuge in Mosquito Shore.
 Upon learning of their restoration via the 1763 Treaty of Paris, the exiled Baymen once again returned to the settlement, landing at the mouth of the Old River aboard five ships sometime in April 1763.